arpitbbhayani/articles/blogs/better-programmer.md

 ### Action Items

- - One significant contribution to any one of your project in a week
+ - One significant contribution to any one of your project in two weeks
- - Solve 3 programming questions (on sites like Codechef, Spoj, Leetcode, etc) every week, till you solve at least 300 questions
+ - Solve 2 programming questions (on sites like Codechef, Spoj, Leetcode, etc) every week, till you solve at least 300 questions

 # Write code consistently
 If you don't do something repeatedly, it become extremely hard to get good at it.
 Writing code consistently helps you